ncatlab/nlab-content/pages/3/1/8/7/17813/content.md

 Notice that a priori this is (twisted) [[nLab:nonabelian cohomology]], though it may happen to land in abelian-, i.e. stable-cohomology.

-Such descent is what one needs to find for the [[brane bouquet]] [above](#pBranes), in order to interpret each of its branches as encoding $p$-brane model on spacetime itself.
+Such descent is what one needs to find for the [[schreiber:brane bouquet]] [above](#pBranes), in order to interpret each of its branches as encoding $p$-brane model on spacetime itself.
 This is a purely algebraic problem which has been solved ([Fiorenza-Sati-Schreiber 15](#FSS15)).
 We discuss the solution in a moment.